uclhal/Data-Science-for-Docs/04-lesson-04-data-wrangling_slide.md

     + `lubridate`
     + `stringr`
 - Load the libraries
-- Import the RCT dataset into a `ddata` variable
+- Import the RCT dataset into an object called `RCT`

 ## First wrangle!